 AD HOC COMMITTEES

 The PBC may create Ad Hoc committees by appointing any member of the college community.
 Ad Hoc Committees provide the opportunity and responsibility to ensure that the college achieves its mission by engaging stakeholders from the college constituencies (i.e. students, faculty, classified staff, and administrators).
 The responsibilities of committees include identifying, studying, and reviewing issues and proposing recommendations.
-Ad Hoc Committees report out to the college in the PBC meetings.
+Ad Hoc Committees report out to the College in the PBC meetings.

 MEETINGS

-PBC meetings are held every first and third Wednesday of the month, from 2:20 p.m. to 4:10 p.m.
+PBC meetings are held every first and third Wednesday of the month, from 2:10 p.m. to 4:00 p.m.
 The presiding officers (co-chairs) or their designee(s) shall call the meetings to order.
+Meetings are always open to the entire campus community.

 Creating meeting agendas

 PBC agendas are developed by the PBC Co-chairs, the College President, the Dean of Planning, Research, and Institutional Effectiveness (PRIE), and the Vice President of Administrative Services.

-Campus constituency groups are invited to make a request (formal Request Form is required) for an item to be placed on the agenda.
-Request must be submitted two weeks prior to the desired meeting date.
+Campus constituency groups are invited to make a request for an item to be placed on the agenda.
+Information for making a request is available on the PBC website.
+It is recommended that requests be submitted at least two weeks prior to the desired meeting date.

 The current agenda shall be posted to the PBC website no later than 72 hours prior to the meeting date.
 Those items or issues that are critical in nature can bypass the membership and be taken to the President by the co-chairs without membership approval.
 These items must be presented to the PBC for discussion and review as soon as possible.
 This is a provision for exceptional events.